National Statistics Accreditation

 OSR review – Phase 1

-The OSR have reviewed the actions NRS have taken to address the findings from Phase 1.
-A letter (link) from the OSR to NRS, published on 11 September, identifies:
+The OSR have reviewed the actions we have taken to address the findings from Phase 1.
+A letter from the OSR, published on 11 September 2020, identified:

-- actions taken by NRS which are particularly noteworthy
+- actions taken by us which are particularly noteworthy

 - some areas where further action is needed

-We will continue to report our progress towards addressing the OSR actionable findings as part of Phase 2.
+We will continue to report our progress towards addressing the OSR findings as part of phase 2, working with the Office for National Statistics and the Northern Ireland Statistics and Research Agency as needed.